 Strategic listening requires that you set aside your existing perspective and listen without prejudice.

 The point is, you’ll come away with a new perspective about the genuine wants and needs of your potential customers.
 And that insight is what weaves all the other Ps together.
+It’s a great way to jump start your branding effort – with BNBranding.

 It should be the starting point, not an afterthought.